zm-git-dev/easylift/README.md

 # Why easylift
 `easylift` is convenient!
 If you use `Liftover` to lift, you need to read your gwas, make a bed, lift, and then map to your gwas.
-I built `Liftover` in `easylift`, so you can  uses a (tab separated) gwas summary as input and provide an output with a position field.
+I built `Liftover` in `easylift`, so you can use a (tab separated) gwas summary as input and obtain an output with a position field.

 # Requirements
 - `Linux`